jhellingman/tei2html/Wiki/CodingConventions.md

 ## Use of the `@type` attribute ##

-The `@type` attribute can indicate a sub-class or special use of a certain element.
+The `@type` attribute can indicate a subclass or special use of a certain element.

 ### Special values ###